Myers Briggs Personality Types – Introduction

 Perception(P) – Keeps options and decisions open, less likely to follow or respect rules and regulations, more likely to dislike authority, keeps an open mind, makes up their own rules, more likely to be late as they don’t like to be restricted by time scales, more likely to choose play over work.

 How we make decisions

 Thinking(T) – Usually logical thinkers, analytical, likes statistics, the head rules over the heart, decisions are made objectively, can sometimes be insensitive and lack compassion, more truthful and straight talking.

 Feeling(F) – Usually led by their emotions, not usually as logical or rational, more likely to follow their values and morals, decisions are made based on how they would affect other peoples feelings, usually shows more compassion, tends to tell more lies to prevent offending someone.

-We will all have elements of all four preferences at both ends of the scale in our own personalities, however one will be more dominant than the other, but all preferences are used at different times and in different situations.
+We will all have elements of all four preferences at both ends of the scale in our own personalities.
+However, one preference will be more dominant than the other, but all preferences are used at different times and in different situations.

 The four sets of preferences create a total of 16 different personality types which are outlined below.